-- 1. Internships can occur at any time during the year, though summer is ideal as it allows for fuller immersion - 2.
+- 1. Internships can occur at any time during the year, though summer is ideal as it allows for fuller immersion. - 2.
 Students will register for 3-8 credit hours of ICON 8111 (if on-campus) or ICON 8111E (if off-campus) for their internship.
 The internship course may be repeated for a maximum of 16 hours of credit.
 Departmental credit is available if needed (e.g. ANTH 8111 or 8111E).
-If departmental credit is needed, please contact your departmental graduate coordinator assistant to request the course and cc iconphd@uga.edu. - 3.
-For internships abroad, students will need to register their international travel via the UGA General Independent Experience Abroad application.
-This step may delay your travel authority approval, thus students should plan accordingly.
-Deadlines for Student & Department Applications: November 1 for Spring or Calendar Year applications; April 1 for Summer, Fall or Academic Year applications.
-For full details on the policies and procedures regarding establishment of Independent Experiences Abroad for students abroad, please see the Reporting Student Travel Policies on the Office of Global Engagement's website. - 4.
-Students will maintain regular work schedules that total a minimum of 100 hours of effort over the course of the internship. - 5.
+If departmental credit is needed, please contact your departmental graduate coordinator assistant to request the course and cc_iconphd@uga.edu. - 3.
+Students will maintain regular work schedules that total a minimum of 100 hours of effort over the course of the internship. - 4.
 Students should initiate discussion of potential internships with their faculty advisors early in the ICON program.
-The ICON graduate coordinator is available to work with students and their advisors to identify an appropriate internship if assistance is needed. - 6.
-Student need to identify an individual from his or her internship organization who will serve as a mentor throughout the internship. - 7.
+The ICON graduate coordinator is available to work with students and their advisors to identify an appropriate internship if assistance is needed. - 5.
+Students need to identify an individual from his or her internship organization who will serve as a mentor throughout the internship. - 6.
 Prior to the internship beginning, students must create a brief proposal with the following information: name of organization/agency, types of activities and responsibilities the student will take on, and what the student hopes to get out of the experience.
-Internship proposals should be emailed to the ICON graduate coordinator (iconphd@uga.edu), the internship mentor, and faculty advisor.
+Internship proposals should be emailed to the ICON graduate coordinator (iconphd@uga.edu), the internship mentor, and the faculty advisor.
 Faculty advisors must approve of the internship selection (email approval is sufficient).
-The graduate coordinator will be charged with developing alternatives for students who cannot be placed in an internship for one reason or another. - 8.
-At the end of the internship, students will prepare a brief report\ (1-2 pages) describing what they did during the internship, what they learned, and where they think this experience might direct their careers in the future.
+The graduate coordinator will be charged with developing alternatives for students who cannot be placed in an internship for one reason or another. - 7.
+At the end of the internship, students will prepare a brief report (1-2 pages) describing what they did during the internship, what they learned, and where they think this experience might direct their careers in the future.
 Their course grade will be based on this reflection and on the recommendation of their internship mentor.
 Reports should be emailed to the ICON graduate coordinator (iconphd@uga.edu).
-Reports are due on the last date of final exams for the current semester. - 9.
-In addition to the student report, mentors will need to complete a brief evaluation form\ to provide feedback on the student's duties and progress through the internship.
+Reports are due on the last date of final exams for the current semester. - 8.
+In addition to the student report, mentors will need to complete a brief evaluation form to provide feedback on the student's duties and progress through the internship.
 Evaluation forms should be emailed to the ICON Graduate Coordinator (iconphd@uga.edu).
 Forms are due on the last date of final exams for the current semester.

-\Students will not be assigned grades until report and mentor evaluation forms are received.
+^{}Students will not be assigned grades until the report and mentor evaluation forms are received.
 Contact the graduate coordinator with any questions about the ICON internship (iconphd@uga.edu).